Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: BMS group and the transformation of waveform

 In asymptotically flat spacetimes, it is possible to find a collection of coordinates adapted to the universal asymptotic structure.
 Such coordinates orginated through the seminal works of Bondi, van der Burg, Metzner, and Sachs in the 1960s~\cite{Bondi:1962px, Bondi:1960jsa, Sachs:1961zz, Sachs:1962wk, Sachs:1962zza}.
 These are known as Bondi-Sachs coordinates, which consist of a retarded time coordinate $u$, a radial coordinate $r$, and angular coordinates $(\theta, \phi)$.
 The metric for asymptotically flat spacetimes can be expressed in Bondi-Sachs coordinates as~\cite{Flanagan:2015pxa}

 where the capital Latin indices range over the angular coordinates. $U$, $\beta$, $\mathcal{U}^A$, and $\gamma_{AB}$ are functions of the Bondi coordinates $(u, r, \theta, \phi)$.
-These functions manifest the asymptotic behavior such that the metric approaches Minkowski spacetime at large radii through the conditions~\cite{Flanagan:2015pxa}
+In order for the metric to be asymptotically flat, the metric functions should have the asymptotic behavior~\cite{Flanagan:2015pxa}

-These conditions are also referred as the ``Bondi gauge.''
-The Bondi gauge represents a class of coordinates describing isolated gravitational systems.
+as $r \rightarrow \infty$.
+To reduce the full diffeomorphism freedom down to only the asymptotic symmetry group, one imposes an additional gauge condition of $\partial_r \text{det}(\gamma_{AB}) = 0$.
+This condition, together with the Bondi-Sachs coordinate conditions $g_{rr}=0$ and $g_{rA}=0$, are referred to as the ``Bondi gauge.''
+The Bondi metric along with the gauge conditions represents a class of metrics describing isolated, asymptotically-flat gravitational systems.
 It doesn't account for the entire gauge freedom of general relativity.
 There are infinitely many gauge transformations preserving the structure of the metric in Eq.~\eqref{eq: Bondi-metric} and the fall-off behavior in Eq.~\eqref{eq:Bondi-gauge}.
 These gauge transformations form the asymptotic symmetry group known as the BMS group.
 The BMS group extends the Poincaré group with spacetime translations replaced by angle-dependent translations called supertranslations.
-Thus, the BMS group consist of all the gauge transformations that must be fixed when studying asymptotically flat spacetimes.

 Our universe does not seem to be asymptotically flat, and real gravitational-wave detectors are at finite distances from sources.
 Nevertheless, we will still make use of the structure of asymptotically-flat spacetimes.
 We can study gravitational waveforms using Bondi gauge in the vicinity of future null infinity $\mathscr{I}^+$, which is the conformally compactified boundary of spacetime in the limit $r \rightarrow \infty$ along outgoing null rays.
 It is important to understand how gravitational waveforms transform under the action of an element of the BMS group.
 The transformation of coordinates and the asymptotic data under BMS transformations was investigated in~\cite{Boyle:2015nqa}.
-These transformations are simpler in terms of the retarded time $u$ and a complex stereographic coordinate $\zeta$ on the sphere,
+These transformations are simpler in terms of $u$ and a complex stereographic coordinate $\zeta$ on the sphere defined as

 A BMS transformation acts on $(u,\zeta)$ as~\cite{Boyle:2015nqa,Moreschi:1998mw}

 where the conformal factor $k(\zeta, \bar{\zeta})$ is given by

 The parameters $(a,b,c,d)$ are complex coefficients satisfying $ad - bc = 1$, which encode the Lorentz transformations.
 The function $\alpha(\zeta, \bar{\zeta})$ is a real-valued, smooth function on the celestial sphere and parameterizes a supertranslation.